-- → Facilitate regional cooperation for security of supply (SoS) and operational issues. - Facilitate the functioning of the Regional Coordination System for Gas (ReCo System for Gas) as CNOT for emergency conditions and the incidents classification scale, as required by the Hydrogen and Decarbonised Gas Market Package.
+- → Facilitate regional cooperation for security of supply (SoS) and operational issues. - Facilitate the functioning of the Regional Coordination System for Gas (ReCo System for Gas) as CNOT for emergency conditions and the incidents classification scale, as required by the Regulation (EU) 2024/1789.
 ReCo will continue its 24/7 exchange platform and coordinate work to help address security of supply challenges in Europe. - Support the GCG and relevant stakeholders in the implementation of the SoS measures and the assessment of European SoS. - ✓ Provide support to institutions and stakeholders in the provision of gas demand and supply outlooks, reviews, and monitoring activities.

-- Union-wide simulation of supply and infrastructure disruption scenarios (ENTSOG SoS simulation report). - Summer Supply Outlook 2025 with Winter 2025/26 Overview. - ✓ Summer Supply Review 2024. - ✓ Winter Supply Outlook 2025-2026 with Summer 2026 Overview. - ✓ Winter Supply Review 2024-2025. - Support functioning of the ReCo System for Gas. - Support the EC in relation to SoS topics. - Cooperation with non-EU TSOs and coordination of SoS activities. - Run communication and tabletop exercises for better risk preparedness.
+- Union-wide simulation of supply and infrastructure disruption scenarios (ENTSOG SoS simulation report). - ✓ Summer Supply Outlook 2025 with Winter 2025/26 Overview. - ✓ Summer Supply Review 2024. - ✓ Winter Supply Outlook 2025-2026 with Summer 2026 Overview. - ✓ Winter Supply Review 2024-2025. - Support functioning of the ReCo System for Gas. - Support to the Gas Coordination Group. - Support the EC in relation to SoS topics. - Cooperation with non-EU TSOs and coordination of SoS activities. - Run communication and tabletop exercises for better risk preparedness.